PETS NEEDING EXPENSIVE MEDICAL TREATMENT

 I started my chemo treatment again on 29 March and my foster mum says I’m a brave boy.
 I don’t mind taking the tablets with my food as I love my food and I am doing well.

-Your kind donations to help pay his ongoing costs are greatly appreciated.
+Your kind donations to help pay his ongoing costs are greatly appreciated, large or small, all will be of help.
 Caesar sends big thanks with licks and tail wags

 01/02/2017 $50.00 Julie W